vil-kautto/D-D-charCreator/README.md

   - Starting equipment
   - Races, Racial attributes and abilities

-Yet to be added for 1.0, the MVP release:

-- Character details
-  - Random gold amount for each character

 Nice to haves and potential development ideas:

 - Make a GUI for the application